 Locally generated assessments mapped to the Victorian Curriculum

 - Quality assessment design can include locally generated assessments mapped to curriculum achievement standards.
 They can provide rich opportunities for building the assessment capability of adults and students.

-Teacher judgments against curriculum standards
+Teacher judgements against curriculum standards

 - Teacher judgements against curriculum standards give a broad indication of where students already are in their learning.
 Judgements are available at least twice a year and, taken together over any twelve or twenty-four month period (depending on the learning area or capability), cover the breadth of the formal curriculum.
-Teacher judgements provide comparable datapoints that, when combined with other data and evidence, shed light on how well students have progressed in the intended learning.
+Teacher judgements provide comparable data points that, when combined with other data and evidence, shed light on how well students have progressed in the intended learning.

 For team dialogue

 - To what extent are assessment approaches in our school triangulated?
 What is working well?
 What might be strengthened?